Oil and gas field

 The Snorre field has two platforms named Snorre A and Snorre B. Two satellite fields, Vigdis and the Vigdis extension are also connected to the platforms.

-The operator submitted a plan for development and operation (PDO) for the Snorre expansion project in December 2017, which started production in February 2021.
-The expansion project is expected to increase the field recovery rate to 51% with an estimated production of 200 million barrels of oil (MMbpd).
+The operator submitted a plan for development and operation (PDO) for the Snorre expansion project in December 2017, which started production in December 2020.
+The expansion project is expected to increase the field recovery rate to 51% with an estimated production of 200 million barrels of oil.

-Multiple contracts worth up to $1.0bn (Nkr9bn) were awarded for the Snorre expansion project.
+Multiple contracts worth more than $1.0bn (Nkr9bn) were awarded for the Snorre expansion project.
 The field is strategically important for Equinor to create long-term value and activity on the Norwegian continental shelf (NCS).

-A total of 24 new wells comprising 12 producer wells and 12 for injection will be developed.
+A total of 24 new wells comprising 12 producer wells and 12 for injection will be developed over the coming years at depths ranging between 300m and 380m.
+Five of the new wells came online by December 2020.
 Six new subsea templates will be established and connected to the Snorre A platform by pipelines and umbilicals.